top of page

 On the other end, a diverse ecosystem of local and international e-commerce builders powers thousands of independent online stores.
 Local platforms such as Shoper, IdoSell, and Atomstore cater to Polish merchants with region-specific features, payment integrations, and logistics solutions.
 These platforms are popular among small and medium-sized businesses looking for tailored support and flexibility.
 International builders like Shopify, WooCommerce, Magento, and Wix are also widely used, especially by businesses aiming for cross-border reach or advanced customization.

-E-commerce Platforms between Local and International Providers
+E-commerce Platforms: Local vs. International

 Platform